-- Electromechanical test: measurement of pressures, flow rates, etc., when the measurement is again a 0-20 mA signal, about 5 channels.
+- Electromechanical test: measurement of pressures, flow rates, etc., when the measurement is again a 0-20 mA signal, about five channels.

-- Accurate frequency measurement: it is also performed only at operator request, running on several channels.
+- Accurate frequency measurement is also performed only at operator request, running on several channels.

-The 5B series single-channel modules are used to power the sensors and adjust the signals from them.
+The 5B series single-channel modules are used to power the sensors and adjust their signals.
 5B is the de facto standard commonly used in many measurement and control applications.
 Modules 5B are “cubes” of a specified size, equipped on one side with a standard connector that plugs into the module carrier.
-Modules for measuring various quantities do not differ in size or connector, so that by simply replacing the module it is possible to immediately change the type of measured quantity on a specific channel (eg. from Pt100 to a thermocouple).
-All channels are galvanically isolated (with an insulation strength of several kiloVolts), which greatly helps eliminate interference problems on ground loops.
+Modules for measuring various quantities do not differ in size or connector.
+By simply replacing the module, it is possible to immediately change the measured quantity on a specific channel (e.g., from Pt100 to a thermocouple).
+All channels are galvanically isolated (with an insulation strength of several kiloVolts), which dramatically helps eliminate interference problems on ground loops.
 The use of standard 5B signal conditioning modules makes it possible to include sensors without electronics in the measuring chain, where appropriate, significantly reducing the cost.

-For dynamic measurements, the system includes a 32-channel 4475 A/D converter, with separate measurements for each channel.
-Each channel is equipped with its own amplifier, a precision 16-bit sigma-delta converter (ie, 0.0015% of the range) and digital low-pass filter set to 45.5% of the sampling rate (maximum 45.5 kHz).
+The system includes a 32-channel 4475 A/D converter for dynamic measurements, with separate measurements for each channel.
+Each channel is equipped with its amplifier, a precision 16-bit sigma-delta converter (i.e., 0.0015% of the range), and a digital low-pass filter set to 45.5% of the sampling rate (maximum 45.5 kHz).
 The module enables external triggering of samples, which is advantageous for some measurements on rotary machines (synchronization of samples with the angle of rotation of the rotor).
 The module is equipped with 68030 processor and FIFO memory for 16000 samples.
-The module manufacturer specializes in digital processing of NF and HF signals and represents a leader in its field (eg. he cooperates with NASA).
+The module manufacturer specializes in the digital processing of NF and HF signals and represents a leader in its field (e.g., he cooperates with NASA).

 The measuring system is equipped with powerful computer technology.
-The computer working on the VXI bus (called the “measuring computer”) is primarily designed to collect data from the A/D converter and, based on the set limits and measured values, pre-evaluates the measured data – which are stored and which are not interesting.
-It communicates with another computer called a “communication computer”.
-It works as a gateway to the Internet.
+The computer working on the VXI bus (called the “measuring computer”) is primarily designed to collect data from the A/D converter.
+Then it pre-evaluates the measured data, based on the set limits and measured values, to separate which are stored and not attractive.
+It communicates with another computer called a “communication computer”, which works as a gateway to the Internet.
 It serves as an intranet server providing information about the last measured data.
 It also generates reports when limits are exceeded.
-Last but not least, it provides communication with the operator, pre-evaluation and data visualization.
+Last but not least, it provides communication with the operator, pre-evaluation, and data visualization.

-The equipment used is based on open standards and does not interfere with the possibility to expand the system.
+The equipment used is based on open standards and does not interfere with expanding the system.
 Certain redundancy and dynamic assignment of logical channels to the physical will allow for the solution of possible failures of one channel by applying its signal to another one.

 Measuring and communication program provides: